understanding-the-connected-home/book/future.md

 While today's connected objects can be clunky and exploratory, there will be some iconic releases or "must have" devices that change how people see this space.

-After this threshhold, there will be electronics and connectivity in many of our everday objects.
+After this threshold, there will be electronics and connectivity in many of our everyday objects.
 At this stage, the speed of change of our built environment will start to resemble that of our computing environment.
 The lifecycle of things in our homes will be shortened.

 Software will need to be patched.
 Devices will be incompatible and obsolete.
 Entire services will rise and fall in months.